The Numerical Stability of Hyperbolic Representation Learning: More on SVM

 \subsection{Hyperbolic SVM Implementation and Hyperparameters}

-We rely on scikit-learn \citep{scikit-learn} for the realization of Euclidean and Poincaré SVM.
-The relevance of Poincaré SVM training is that after identifying a reference point and projecting Poincaré features onto its tangent space, features are isomorphically Euclidean and Euclidean SVM training applies, although its intercept should be set to 0, since the precomputed reference point already encodes the intercept information.
+We rely on scikit-learn \citep{scikit-learn} for the realization of Euclidean and Poincar\'{e} SVM.
+The relevance of Poincar\'{e} SVM training is that after identifying a reference point and projecting Poincar\'{e} features onto its tangent space, features are Euclidean and hence Euclidean SVM training applies, although its intercept should be set to 0, since the precomputed reference point already encodes the intercept information.
 For Lorentz SVM, we inherit from the code provided in \citep{cho2019large,chien2021highly} and modify it for better run-time performances; and for our model LSVMPP, we use PyTorch \citep{paszke2017automatic} to help to compute the gradient automatically.

 Hyperparameters for four different SVM models should be different since they have different magnitudes in both loss and penalty terms.
-Margins, in particular, in the Euclidean, Poincaré, and Lorentz spaces for the same set of data are different.
+Margins, in particular, in the Euclidean, Poincar\'{e}, and Lorentz spaces for the same set of data are different.
 Therefore, hyperparameter search should be made separate for each model.

-The best performances of the Euclidean and Poincaré SVM are both using $C = 5$, with a learning rate of 0.001 and 3000 epochs.
+The best performances of the Euclidean and Poincar\'{e} SVM are both using $C = 5$, with a learning rate of 0.001 and 3000 epochs.
 An early stop mechanism is built in the scikit-learn implementation \citep{scikit-learn} of Euclidean SVM, so not all 3000 epochs are utilized, and empirically 500 epochs suffice the respective optimality for all tested data; the best performance of LSVM and LSVMPP are in general brought by $C = 0.5$, with a learning rate around $10^{-10}$ (depending on the initial scale of the dataset) with 500 epochs.
 We note that the abnormally small learning rate is explained by the necessity of escaping the local minimum of a complex non-convex objective function.